 These are the local standards set within this practice for the benefit of our patients.
 It is our job to give you treatment and advice.
 Following discussion with you, you will receive the most appropriate care, given by suitably qualified people.
 No care or treatment will be given without your informed consent.

 We are committed to delivering the highest standards of care at all times and make every effort to achieve this aim.
-The practice endeavours to treat you with courtesty, whether in the surgery, in your home or on the telephone, You will always be offered the best possible medical and nursing care by suitable qualified people.
-We constantly monitor our standards and provide a wide range of the supportice services and clinics for your benefit.
+The practice endeavours to treat you with courtesy, whether in the surgery, in your home or on the telephone, You will always be offered the best possible medical and nursing care by suitable qualified people.
+We constantly monitor our standards and provide a wide range of supportive services and clinics for your benefit.
 In summary, a list of your rights and responsibilities follows:

 - You have the right to dignified and respectful care.

 - You have the right to know about and understand your physical condition.